 - An integral part of debt recovery is the effective management of outstanding debts.
 The Council will normally consider debts owed as being recoverable, however, it is good accounting practice to identify and write-off irrecoverable debts.
 This ensures the Council uses its resources in an efficient manner and supports strategic financial planning. - 2.
 Debts will only be considered for write-off when every possible recovery process has been exhausted and the debt remains outstanding.
 Debts will also normally only be considered for write-off where the account is "closed" (i.e. no recurring debt).
 Only in exceptional circumstances will amounts on "live" (i.e. on-going accruing debt) accounts be considered.
-Such cases must demonstrate that further recovery action will not achieve collection of the debt - 3.
-The Council will also consider the specific circumstances of the debt and the debtor to ensure the Council's financial position is balanced against relevant factors such as anti-poverty issues. - 4.
-It is not possible to list every scenario that may make a debt suitable for write-off, however, Appendix A shows the main reasons why debts become irrecoverable.
+Such cases must demonstrate that further recovery action will not achieve collection of the debt - The Council will also consider the specific circumstances of the debt and the debtor to ensure the Council's financial position is balanced against relevant factors such as antipoverty issues, economic considerations and official error.
+This review will ensure that debt recovery actions are in the public interest. - 4.
+It is not possible to list every scenario that may make a debt suitable for write-off, however, Appendix 9A shows the main reasons why debts become irrecoverable.
 Not all categories will be relevant to all debt types, and the specific reasons for write-off will be determined by the nature of the debt e.g. sequestration is generally not considered to be an appropriate action in relation to miscellaneous and sundry debt. - 5.
 This Policy applies to all Council debt types, including service debts such as statutory notices, care charges, parking charges, premises hire, etc. All write-offs will be carried out in accordance with the principles outlined within the Council's Financial Regulations as supplemented by the Finance Rules.
 A record will be kept of all relevant decisions and the reasons for them. - 6.
 Authority to write off debts will be carried out in accordance with the Council's Scheme of Delegation to Officers.
 Where a Director or senior officer has the authority to delegate powers to other relevant officers then any such delegation must be formally recorded with the Head of Finance.
+Certain officers have authority to write off debts as set out in the Scheme of Delegation.
+Where a Director or senior officer has authority to sub-delegate the power to write-off debts to other relevant officers under the Scheme of Delegation, any such sub-delegation that relates to the write-off of debt must be formally recorded with the Head of Finance.